Vlad-Z5/ObsidianNotes/notes/devopsnotes/Terraform/Terraform Basics.md

-### What is Terraform?

 Open-source Infrastructure as Code (IaC) tool by HashiCorp that enables you to define and provision infrastructure using declarative configuration files.
+Supports multi-cloud, has a large ecosystem with wide support, uses declarative syntax
 ### Key Benefits

 - **Infrastructure as Code**: Version control your infrastructure